vrajjshah/MindSpark/README.md

 step 1 - start Apache
 step 2-  start MySQL

-Clone this repository in the htdocs folder of xampp
+Clone this repository in the htdocs folder of xampp (inside the folder named php_project)

 now run the following in your SQL tab of xampp